Mary-xl/MarysBlog/_posts/2019-10-15-deep-learning.md

 (2) Two consequences:
 -Not possible to use backpropagation  since the derivative is a constant and not related to the input.
- -All layers of the neural network collapse into one—with linear activation functions, no matter how many layers in the neural network, the last layer will be a linear function of the first layer (because a linear combination of linear functions is still a linear function).
+-_All layers of the neural network collapse into one—with linear activation functions, no matter how many layers in the neural network, the last layer will be a linear function of the first layer (because a linear combination of linear functions is still a linear function).
   So a linear activation function turns the neural network into just one layer.
 A neural network with a linear activation function is simply a linear regression model.
-It has limited power and ability to handle complexity varying parameters of input data [5].
+It has limited power and ability to handle complexity varying parameters of input data [5]._

+#### Q4.
+What is gradient explosion and vanishing?
+How to deal with it?
+(1) During the training process of a deep learning nn, the gradients back-propagated through the network from the output layer all the way to the initial layers, the gradients can therefore accumulate via matrix multiplications.
+If they have small values (such as the derivative of an activation function<1), it will lead to an exponential shrink (vanish), resulting in weights unable to learn/update;
+On the contrary, if they have big values (>1) it will lead to an explosive grow of the gradients on the way back and very large updates on the weights.
+The network will therefore become very unstable and unable to learn.
+Typical signs:
+-Loss changes dramatically during updates;
+-Loss not decrease;
+-Weight parameters become big->NAN
+-Loss become NAN

+(2) For gradient explosion, fix methods:
+-Regularization
+-Gradient Clipping
+-RELU saves the world lol
+-Short cut in deep NN (ResNet)
+-Using a shallower network

+For gradient vanishing, fix methods:
+-Chosing a more suitable activation function (e.g. using RELU to replace sigmoid) -Modify weight initialization

 ## Reference
 [1] LeCun, Yann & Bengio, Y. & Hinton, Geoffrey.
 (2015).
 Deep Learning.
 Nature.
 521. 436-44.
 10.1038/nature14539. <br>